jorgenmyrvold/ros-ws/README.md

 Temporarily a local ROS Noetic environment is created to edit the `xacro` files and convert them to URDF files.

 At the moment the URDF lacks cameras and a gripper.

+Original paper where the repo is retrived from https://lcas.lincoln.ac.uk/wp/wp-content/uploads/2021/09/t6.2-TAROS2021paper33.pdf